jfmengels/elm-review-rule-ideas/README.md

 ## Code of conduct

+Please note that this project is released with a [Contributor Code of Conduct](CODE-OF-CONDUCT.md).
+By participating in this project you agree to abide by its terms.

-I would like this community to be healthy, and I would like to request a few additional things in addition to the usual code of conduct (TODO create one!).
+I would like this community to be healthy, and I would like to request a few additional things in addition to the usual code of conduct that I linked above.

 1. Respect a maintainer's decision to refuse adding a rule to their package.
 Adding a rule in a package means more maintenance in the future (documentation, more configuration options, updating to new versions of Elm of `elm-review`, ...), and not wanting to add that burden is a reasonable reason.
 Ultimately, the package is under a name, meaning that it should somewhat reflect that person's choices and opinions, and they should not have to maintain they strongly disagree with.